erosvitor/spring-security-jwt/README.md

 # SpringSecurityJwt

 ## Description
-The **SpringSecurityJwt** is a project that show how implement JWT using Spring Security.
+Project that show how implement JWT using Spring Security.

 ## Technologies
 The project use the following technologies: